¿Deberías usar protector solar incluso cuando está nublado?

 "If the UV index is three or higher, you should be protecting your skin,” he explains.
 "Your first line of defence should always be making use of shade, particularly between 11 am and 3 pm, wearing protective clothing, and applying a sunscreen with a minimum 4-star UVA rating and an SPF of 30 or higher."

 Don't fall into the trap of thinking you're safe in the shade, either.
-The sun's UV rays can reflect off sand, water or concrete and still cause damage to your skin.
+The sun's UV rays can reflect off sand, water, or concrete and still cause damage to your skin.
 You can even get sunburnt when driving and skiing, so make sure you're always protected.

-Any time your skin is exposed to harmful UV rays you're at risk of sunburn, which not only causes aesthetic damage to your skin, like wrinkles, but also puts you at greater risk of cáncer de piel.
+Volver al contenidoAny time your skin is exposed to harmful UV rays you have a chance of getting sunburn, which not only causes aesthetic damage to your skin, such as wrinkles, but also makes you more likely to get cáncer de piel.

 Every time your skin gets damaged by the sun it can cause mutations in your cells, which can lead to malignant tumours.

-"The UV index is generally higher on cloudless, hot days; however, UV rays can still get through when it is completely overcast," Hussain says.
-"Although you are not more likely to get sunburnt when it's overcast, there is the risk of being lulled into a false sense of security when it is not obviously sunny.
+Hussain explains that the UV index is generally higher on cloudless, hot days.
+However, UV rays can still get through when it is completely overcast.
+Although you are not more likely to get sunburnt when it's overcast, there is the danger of being lulled into a false sense of security when it is not obviously sunny.

-"This can lead to sunburn on cloudy, cooler days - in spring as well as summer.
-In the winter months, UV protection in the UK is unlikely to be necessary except in people who are abnormally sensitive to sunlight."
+"This can lead to sunburn on cloudy, cooler days - in spring as well as summer," he says.
+"In the winter months, UV protection in the UK is unlikely to be necessary except in people who are abnormally sensitive to sunlight."

 UVA and UVB rays are the two main UV rays emitted by the sun.
 So you need to make sure you are protected from both.
 That means buying a sunscreen with a high enough SPF and a decent UVA star rating.